rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Peoples' names.
 1. The writing assignment for CSC 322
 1. SIGACT submission system?
+1. A thirty-year committment.
+(What they say about a new tenure-line position.)
 1. What happens when a faculty member gets sick
 1. Another workacholic: Little things add up?
 An hour here.
 An hour there.
    If you have thirty hours planned per week, you can spare about ten such